Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

-# Prepare for Upgrade
+# Prepare For Upgrade

 Before beginning an upgrade to a new version of CSM, there are a few things to do on the system first.

-1. Graceful Shutdown of Workloads affected by CSM Upgrade
+1. Gracefully shutdown workloads affected by CSM upgrade.

    **Warning:** Although it is expected that compute nodes and application nodes will continue to provide their services without interruption when the management nodes and services are being upgraded by CSM, it is important to